tomeshnet/prototype-cjdns-pi/docs/MODULES.md

    - *optional* Single white space
    - *optional* IPv6 Address in the fd00::/64 range that will be assigned to the client
    - *optional* Single white space
-   - *optional* IPv6 Subnet that will be routed through the client
+   - *Optional* IPv6 Subnet that will be routed through the client

 Example
 ```